What is model training cost?

 Training-cost estimates help readers see whether model development is becoming easier or harder to finance.
 If comparable training estimates rise, the reason may be tighter high-end GPU supply, less spot availability, larger clusters, or longer runtimes.
 Falling estimates can reflect more capacity, better hardware, improved software efficiency, or smaller training strategies.

 Market read: a higher training estimate is not automatically a rate increase.
 Check whether the planned model, cluster size, runtime, availability terms, or efficiency assumptions changed before interpreting price pressure.
+Figures here are illustrative unless explicitly sourced and dated — see our methodology.

 Do not assume training cost is determined only by model size.
 Dataset quality and size, token count, batch configuration, checkpoint strategy, networking, GPU failures, retries, and cluster efficiency all influence runtime.
 A smaller but poorly operated run can cost more than a well-executed larger one.